fredericrous/git-templates/README.md

 # Git Templates with hooks

-This is a WIP repository, all hooks might not work, if there is an issue with a hook, just remove it from your '.git/hooks' folder
+This is a WIP repository, all hooks might not work, if there is an issue with a hook, just remove it from your '.git/hooks' folder.
+If you need to push and a hook is preventing you, you could append the option `--no-verify`

 ## Setup